• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 When you need an instant pick-me-up, there is nothing better than soup to make you feel good.
-This lemony yellow lentil soup with warming spices is as comforting as a warm hug.
+This lemony yellow lentil soup - with its beautiful bright yellow color and simple, warming spices is as comforting as a warm hug.

-Lemony yellow lentil soup served in a round grey soup with a golden colored spoon scooping out some of the soup.
+Moong dal soup is served in a round grey soup with a golden colored spoon scooping out some of the soup.

-You might have heard of Lebanese lentil soup and Middle Eastern lentil soup.
-This recipe is Indian lemon lentil soup 😊.
+You may have tried Lebanese lentil soup or Middle Eastern lentil soup.
+This is Indian lentil soup 😊.

 Jump to: